-Measurement of Cellular or Hepatic M-CoA.
-Tissue samples were homogenized in 6% perchloric acid containing malonyl-13C3-CoA (Sigma-Aldrich, St. Louis, MO) as an internal standard.
-After centrifugation, the supernatant was subjected to solid-phase extraction by using an Oasis HLB Extraction Cartridge (Waters, Milford, MA).
-The analyte was eluted with acetonitrile and supplemented with dibutylammonium acetate (Tokyo Chemical Industries, Tokyo, Japan), which was followed by rinsing of the column with ultrapure water.
-The eluate was dried under a stream of nitrogen, and the residue was reconstituted in 100 μl of ultrapure water.
-An aliquot of 10 μl was injected into the liquid chromatography-tandem mass spectrometry system, which consisted of a Shimadzu LC-20AD HPLC system (Shimadzu, Kyoto, Japan) and an API5000 or API5500 mass spectrometer (AB Sciex, Foster City, CA).
-The analytical column was a CAPCELL CORE C18 column (2.7 μm, 2.1 × 50 mm; Shiseido, Kanagawa, Japan) used at 40°C. The mobile phases consisted of (A) 50 mM ammonium carbonate/ammonium hydroxide (pH 9) supplemented with dibutylammonium acetate and (B) acetonitrile.
-The analyte was eluted using a gradient of 95% solvent A/5% solvent B to 5% solvent A/95% solvent B. The flow rate of the mobile phase was 0.3 ml/min.
-Detection was performed using multiple-reaction monitoring in the positive ionization mode [selected reaction monitoring m/z = $854.1 \rightarrow$ 347.1 or $854.1 \rightarrow 303.3$ for M-CoA and m/z = $857.2 \rightarrow 350.2$ for malonyl-13C3-CoA (internal standard)].
-Analyst software (version 1.6.2, AB Sciex) was used for data acquisition and processing.
+Measurement of cellular or hepatic M-CoA

+Tissue samples were homogenized in 6% perchloric acid containing malonyl-13C3-CoA (Sigma-Aldrich, St. Louis, MO, USA) as an internal standard.
+After centrifugation, the supernatant was subjected to solid-phase extraction by using an Oasis HLB Extraction Cartridge (Waters, Milford, MA, USA).
+The analyte was eluted with acetonitrile and supplemented with dibutylammonium acetate (Tokyo Chemical Industries, Tokyo, Japan), followed by rinsing of the column with ultrapure water.
+The eluate was dried under a stream of nitrogen, and the residue was reconstituted in 100 μL of ultrapure water.
+An aliquot of 10 μL was injected into the liquid chromatography-tandem mass spectrometry (LC-MS/MS) system, which consisted of a Shimadzu LC-20AD HPLC system (Shimadzu, Kyoto, Japan) and an API5000 or API5500 mass spectrometer (AB Sciex, Foster City, CA, USA).
+The analytical column was a CAPCELL CORE C18 column (2.7 μm, 2.1 × 50 mm; Shiseido, Kanagawa, Japan) used at 40 °C. The mobile phases consisted of (A) 50 mM ammonium carbonate/ammonium hydroxide (pH 9) supplemented with dibutylammonium acetate and (B) acetonitrile.
+The analyte was eluted using a gradient of 95% solvent A/5% solvent B to 5% solvent A/95% solvent B. The flow rate of the mobile phase was 0.3 mL/min.
+Detection was performed using multiple reaction monitoring in the positive ionization mode [selected reaction monitoring m/z = 854.1 \rightarrow 347.1 or 854.1 \rightarrow 303.3 for M-CoA and m/z = 857.2 \rightarrow 350.2 for malonyl-13C3-CoA (internal standard)].
+AnalystTM software (version 1.6.2, AB Sciex) was used for data acquisition and processing.
 The concentration of compounds in each sample was back-calculated using a calibration curve generated from a series of calibration standards.